tolitius/mxterm/README.md

     (i.e. model was trained to understand English, but you need to train it to write poems: so you are going to train this last layer with poems)
 * you train this model with your new data (poems, your classified images, etc.)

-hence the new model would be well tuned to your data by relying on all that wisdom from the pretrained model + some your additional training.
+Hence the new model would be well tuned to your data by relying on all that wisdom from the pretrained model + some your additional training.

-## Train a custom image classifier
+# Train a custom image classifier

-this is going to be close, but not exactly, to an mxnet "[Fine-tune with Pretrained Models](https://mxnet.incubator.apache.org/versions/master/faq/finetune.html)" example.
+> _this is going to be somewhat similar to the mxnet "[Fine-tune with Pretrained Models](https://mxnet.incubator.apache.org/versions/master/faq/finetune.html)" example, but on a custom set of images, in Clojure and a little different._

-instead of traning on [Caltech256](https://authors.library.caltech.edu/7694/) dataset, we'll take a custom dataset of images with two categories: "human" and "no human".
-This is an example (I use these for my home Raspberry Pi camera to detect package deliveres, strangers, etc..), you can come up with different images and different categories of course.
+Instead of traning on [Caltech256](https://authors.library.caltech.edu/7694/) dataset, we'll take a custom dataset of images with two categories: "`human`" and "`not human`".

+This is an example (in this case it is for a home Raspberry Pi camera to detect package deliveres, strangers, etc..), you can come up with different images and different categories of course.

-### Encode images into RecordIO
+## Encode images into RecordIO

-before plugging these images into mxnet, they need to be converted to RecordIO format which is done by [dev-resources/groot/make-datasets.sh](dev-resources/groot/make-datasets.sh) script that uses mxnet's `im2rec.py` that encodes all the images with their labels into `.rec` files.
+Before plugging these images into MXNet, they need to be converted to RecordIO format which is done by [dev-resources/groot/make-datasets.sh](dev-resources/groot/make-datasets.sh) script that uses MXNet's `im2rec.py` that encodes all the images _with their labels_ into `.rec` files.
 [Here](https://mxnet.incubator.apache.org/versions/master/architecture/note_data_loading.html) is more on why and how.

-### Download a pretrained model
+## Download a pretrained model

 Since there is already a few great options for pretrained models in the space of image recognition we'll train our model on top of "ResNet".
 We'll take an 18 layer pretrained model: